sheffield-bioinformatics-core/ngs_intro_workshop/03-rna-seq.md

 - Select the *Homo_sapiens_GRCh38.cdna.all.fa.gz* file as the Transcripts fasta file
 - Select all your uploaded fastq files as your Data Input FASTQ/FASTA file
-- Scroll down to *File containing a mapping of transcripts to genes* and select the `tx2gene.txt` file
+- Scroll down to *File containing a mapping of transcripts to genes* and select the `tx2gene.txt` file from your history

 Two jobs will now be queued for each sample fastq file.
 The Quantification output will contain transcript-level data, and the Gene Quantification output will be at the *gene-level*.
 We should expect the number of lines in the Gene Quantification file to be substantially less.
 If not, you will need to check that your transcript mapping file was correct.